Everything you need to know about Lancashire Encounter 2016

 The event is due to start on Friday, September 23, 2016 and will run until Sunday, September 25, 2016.

-Here a quick guide to Lancashire Encounter 2016:
+Here a quick event guide to Lancashire Encounter 2016:

 'Light Migrations'